MIRI Detector Readout Overview

 where Nsamples is the number of samples per pixel per frame and t1 is the resulting frame time.

 In MULTIACCUM mode, an exposure consists of one or more identical integrations that are grouped together.
-The number of integrations, Nint, determines the exposure time as follows:
+For MIRI FASTR1 and SLOWR1 multiple integrations exposures also include an additional frame reset in between integrations.
+Based on the number of integrations, Nint, the exposure time is determined as follows:

 Each integration is a ramp composed of a number of groups.
 Unlike the other instruments, each MIRI group is limited to only one frame.
 The value of Nsamples determines the time, t1, between each group (i.e., frame) up the ramp.
 The value of Ngroups determines the integration time, tint, as follows: